rust-lang/rfcs/text/0000-feature-metadata.md

 -   Display default features first
 -   Display non-default but stable features next (can be in a separate section)
--   Display unstable or deprecated features last (can be in a separate section)
+-   Display deprecated features last (can be in a separate section)
 -   Do not display private features unless receiving a flag saying to do so (e.g.
     `--document-private-items` with `rustdoc`)
 -   If ordering is not preserved, present the features alphabetically